 Total costs for conversion will vary from school to school.
 In exceptional circumstances (for example if the school is involved in a PFI contract and needs additional legal advice) support above this level may be agreed.

 Where a number of schools are converting together and forming a MAT, additional grants are sometimes made available to support the development of the new MAT arrangements.
-As at April 2016 there is currently a Primary Academy Chain Development Grant available, which the Salisbury Plain Academies schools have been awarded to support their conversions.

 How will ownership of the land work if our school becomes an academy?